 Our stroke program offers a streamlined approach to stroke care, with utmost priority given to acute stroke patients.
 Our Emergency Department is able to provide immediate assessment, evaluation and the appropriate intervention.
 Getting treatment as soon as possible after stroke symptoms begin is crucial to preventing and reversing permanent brain damage and resulting disability.

-As a Primary Stroke Center, southeast Georgia residents and visitors can get the care they need close to home and not waste valuable time traveling farther for care after their stroke symptoms begin.
+As a Comprehensive Stroke Center, southeast Georgia residents and visitors can get the care they need close to home and not waste valuable time traveling farther for care after their stroke symptoms begin.
 Memorial Health strives to meet and exceeds national standards for acute stroke care with a multidisciplinary group of specialists involved in your care.

 Our stroke program is the only hospital in the southeast region that offers a mechanical thrombectomy procedure for patients experiencing life changing affects from ischemic stroke.
 Mechanical thrombectomy is an endovascular procedure performed within 24 hours of the onset of stroke symptoms to remove a clot in eligible patients with a large vessel occlusion.
 This procedure is performed by our interventional radiologist who use specialized equipment to remove a clot from a patient's artery.